 Top-25 Basketball Poll Shakeup: South Carolina Upset by Texas Longhorns, USC Beats Ohio State

-What will the AP Top-25 Poll for women's college basketball look like when it is released on Monday?
-With a number of ranked matchups and upset wins taking place throughout the week, some shuffling meaning is in order among the top teams in the country.
+The AP Top-25 Poll for women's college basketball was released on Monday, and with a number of ranked matchups and upset wins taking place throughout the week, some shuffling occurred among the top teams in the country.

-The No. 4 Texas Longhorns defeated the No. 2 South Carolina Gamecocks, and both the No. 1 UCLA Bruins and No. 7 USC Trojans beat No. 8 Ohio State during the week.
-The Buckeyes are expected to fall outside of the top-10 with the two losses.
+Newly ranked at No. 3, the Texas Longhorns defeated the previously ranked No. 2 South Carolina Gamecocks, who dropped down to No. 4.
+Both the No. 1 UCLA Bruins and No. 6 USC Trojans beat No. 9 Ohio State during the week.

-How much movement is to be expected among the elite women's college basketball programs in the country?
+The elite teams of this year's women's college basketball season have separated themselves from the pack, explaining the lack of drastic movements within the top-10 of the rankings.

 After losing their second game of the season to an unranked Iowa team, the Trojans only fell three spots down from No. 4 to No. 7.
-South Carolina coach Dawn Staley and her team fell to a top-five team in Texas, so the Gamecocks are not expected to fall far in the latest update of the top-25 rankings.
+South Carolina coach Dawn Staley and her team fell to a top-five team in Texas, so the Gamecocks only remained inside the top-five, moving from No. 2 to No. 4.

 MORE: Bronny James Goes Viral For Dunk, Performance In G-League Victory